-- Comprehension and collaboration - Presentation of knowledge and ideas and skills.
-Instruction includes a balance of computational fluency, procedural fluency, and problem solving.
-These types of activities help build mathematical literacy for students to be successful with meeting and exceeding the expectations of the Georgia Standards of Excellence.
+- Comprehension and collaboration - Presentation of knowledge and ideas procedures and skills.
+It provides a balance of computational fluency, procedural fluency and problem solving.
+These types of activities help build mathematical literacy for students to be successful in meeting and exceeding the expectations of the Georgia Standards of Excellence.